American Council on Education #7–18

-Partnerships: To successfully use ACE-evaluated products, you really have to choose among the partner colleges.
+Partnerships: To successfully use ACE-evaluated courses to earn a degree for cheap (3 years of college can cost under $3,000 when you use ACE courses) you really have to choose among the partner colleges.
 These partnership arrangements are set up between the business (ex.
 Studycom, Sophia, Straighterline, and Saylor Academy) and a college directly (ex.
 Thomas Edison State University, Charter Oak State College, Excelsior College).
-Information about partnerships can be found on college websites or ACE-evaluated course provider websites.
-These are business arrangements as opposed to academic ones, so you’ll want to contact a prospective college directly . . . just to be sure they are as advertised.

-Expiration dates: unlike college courses, ACE evaluated courses for college credit have expiration dates.
+Expiration dates: unlike real college courses, ACE evaluated courses for college credit have expiration dates.
 A full-term evaluation lasts 3 years, others may be less.
 As such, every course and every company in this section does have an expiration date!
-When an expiration date is approaching, I usually announce that through my blog or Facebook, but you can look these up for yourself on ACE’s website.
-Expiration dates were left off of these courses because they are constantly changing— but before registering for any course in this section, make sure your teen can complete it before it expires.
 Expired courses either renew or become extinct.
 Extinct courses aren’t worth college credit.

 UPDATE: ACE CHANGES